 This is ideal for anyone who regularly handles customer conversations, especially when customers disclose financial struggles.

 Supporting Customers Facing Financial Difficulties

 Virtual training course to increase awareness and understanding of bereaved customers

-This 2-hour training course provides a solid understanding of bereavement, how it may impact customers and the way in which they engage with organisations.
+This half-day training course provides a solid understanding of bereavement, how it may impact customers and the way in which they engage with organisations.
 We will explore how to support bereaved customers with empathy and respect in practical and reasonable ways to avoid any additional distress.